 This research included two main case studies : 1) a large space where children can play tag in an interactive way and 2) providing a playful experience for heavily handicapped people using an interactive ball.
 Both include an attempt to overcome the large amount of sedentary behaviour in current society and might be able to provide a more social experience.
-For this, he tries to find out if and how we are able to steer play in subtle ways, to encourage physical activity, encourage and change social interactions, keeping engagement high, trigger creativity and to make people alert on their surroundings.
-His thesis is nearly finished and it is expected he will get his degree in early 2017.
+For this, I investigated steering play in subtle ways, to encourage physical activity, encourage and change social interactions, keeping engagement high, trigger creativity and to make people alert on their surroundings.
+For a small item with nice pictures see: https://www.utoday.nl/news/63932/The_Power_of_Play.

 In the last decade I was involved in obtaining various research funding (grants).
-In 2014 during my PhD-project together with Merijn Bruijnes, I initiated the *Bot project, which was granted as part of the COMMIT/ project.
+In 2014 during my PhD-project together with Merijn Bruijnes, I initiated the *Bot project, which was granted as part of the COMMIT/ project (€50k).
 StarBot was a project investigating the impact of telepresence robots in everyday life, done over a period of a year.
 The project deals with the opportunities and the social, ethical, and technical issues that come forward when we start using these `Skype on wheels’-robots in our every-day lives.
 Merijn (and Robby over a telepresence robot) were invited speakers for this project at TEDx-TwenteU 2014 https://www.youtube.com/watch?v=N_DCyt732yk.
 More can be found on https://merijnbruijnes.nl/telepresencerobots/, more recently also indirectly (via a follow-up by Tetem) leading to this national newsitem.
 One of the results was this paper focusing on some ethical encounters, and the more complete report.